-If you’ve noticed that your gums bleed whenever you brush or floss your teeth, you could be experiencing the early symptoms of gum disease.
-Many people frequently deal with bleeding gums but don’t realize that this is an issue they should report to their dentists during their regular exams.
+Have you noticed that your gums bleed whenever you brush or floss your teeth?
+You could be experiencing the early symptoms of gum disease.
+Many patients deal with bleeding gums but don’t realize that it’s an issue they should tell their dentist.

-Bleeding gums, more formally known as gingivitis, quickly lead to periodontitis or gum disease.
-Dr. Huckin’s Dallas dentist office is equipped to ensure that gingivitis does not progress to gum disease through proper and prompt treatment.
-Because gum disease is preventable and treatable, it is important to treat bleeding gums as a serious dental concern.
+Bleeding gums, more formally known as gingivitis, quickly leads to periodontitis or gum disease.
+Dr. Huckin’s Dallas dental office ensures that gingivitis doesn’t progress to gum disease using prompt treatments.
+Advanced gum disease is preventable but permanent, so you should treat bleeding gums as a serious dental concern.

 Symptoms of Gum Disease